Who is a Accountant?

 Does Accountant require travelling?

 If the accountant is working for a client who is at some other location, then the accountant might have to travel to the client a certain number of times in a month.
-Otherwise accountants work from an office.
-Accountants who work as auditors here we could add in descriptions.
+Otherwise, accountants work from an office.
+Accountants who work as auditors.
 Say if you have offices in various locations, you may require to travel to oversee the accounting of the branch and tally with the main office.

 Full Time, Part Time, Work From Home